borisdayma/GridCompute/README.rst

 Summary
 *******
-GridCompute is a cross-platform tool that implements quickly distributed computing over a local grid.
+GridCompute is an open-source cross-platform tool that implements quickly distributed computing over a local grid.

 Useful links